-Key to the debate regarding manipulation arguments are both specialist and nonspecialists' intuitions about manipulation cases.
-Hence, psychologists and philosophers have turned their attention to people's intuitions about cases of manipulation and the psychological mechanisms that drive people to judge that manipulation compromises agency and responsibility when it does so (for a general discussion of how empirical surveys of nonphilosophers' judgments on free will and responsibility contribute to the philosophical debate, see Bjornsson and Pereboom 2016).
-For instance, Sripada (2012) uses statistical analysis of non philosophers' judgements about manipulation cases to argue that intuitions of no (or mitigated) responsibility aren't driven by the lack of agential control due to determinism.
-Rather, participants seem more concerned that such manipulated agents aren't acting from their true, or "deep self," and this factor drives judgments of responsibility.
-Bjornsson (2016) conducted similar studies to those of Sripada but concludes on the basis of his statistical analysis that what's driving folks to judge that manipulated agents are not (or less) responsible isn't the deep self factor; It's that the agent's actions can be explained by factors outside of her control.
-Further, Phillips and Shaw (2015), using surveys of non philosophers' judgments about cases, have supported the claim that when agents are subject to threats and manipulation, nonphilosophers judge such agents as less blameworthy than they would otherwise.
+Key to the debate regarding manipulation arguments are both specialist and nonspecialist intuitions about manipulation cases.
+Hence, psychologists and philosophers have turned their attention to people's intuitions about cases of manipulation and the psychological mechanisms that drive people to judge that manipulation compromises agency and responsibility when it does so (for a general discussion of how empirical surveys of non-philosophers' judgments on free will and responsibility contribute to the philosophical debate, see Bjornsson and Pereboom 2016).
+For instance, Sripada (2012) uses statistical analysis of non-philosophers' judgments about manipulation cases to argue that intuitions of no (or mitigated) responsibility aren't driven by the lack of agential control due to determinism.
+Rather, participants seem more concerned that such manipulated agents aren't acting from their true, or "deep" self, and this factor drives judgments of responsibility.
+Bjornsson (2016) conducted similar studies to those of Sripada but concludes on the basis of his statistical analysis that what's driving folks to judge that manipulated agents are not (or less) responsible isn't the deep-self factor; it's that the agent's actions can be explained by factors outside of her control.
+Further, Phillips and Shaw (2015), using surveys of nonphilosophers' judgments about cases, have supported the claim that when agents are subject to threats and manipulation, non-philosophers judge such agents as less blameworthy than they would otherwise.
 Their findings suggest that this reduction in blameworthiness is due to the perception that the manipulator is controlling the agent and his actions.
 These psychological findings can either lend support or undermine key factors that philosophers argue either are (or ought to) drive judgments of control and responsibility in the face of manipulation.

-III.4 What are the arguments for and against incompatibilism?
+III.4 What Are the Arguments for and Against Incompatibilism?

-We've noted that typically incompatibilists reject the possibility of free will and moral responsibility in a deterministic world because (they argue) determined agents aren't in control of their decisions and actions.
-Hence, in their accounts of the conditions for free will incompatibilists require that agents' decisionmaking and action production isn't deterministic.
+We have noted that, typically, incompatibilists reject the possibility of free will and moral responsibility in a deterministic world because (they argue) determined agents aren't in control of their decisions and actions.
+Hence, in their accounts of the conditions for free will, incompatibilists require that agents' decision-making and action production are not deterministic.
 That is, such processes and events are indeterministic.
 Incompatibilists argue that this element of indeterminism is a necessary condition of free will so that the agent is the source of her decision (ultimacy) and/or has genuine alternative options open to her (a version of volitional freedom).
-Consider Jan's decision to and act of recklessly running through a crowded group of pedestrians to get to the play on time: If determinism is true, then it follows that the event of deciding to run through the crowd had to occur at time t, say 6:45 pm on January 14, 2019, (and this is the crucial bit) holding fixed the laws of nature and the state of the world prior to her decision.
-So if Jan's behavior is undetermined, then instead of Jan's deciding to run through the crowd - what she actually did - something different could have occurred at that exact time holding fixed the laws of nature and the state of the world prior to her decision.
-For instance, perhaps Jan might have decided not to run through the crowd, kept deliberating, or even got knocked over by someone dressed in an Elmo costume.
-In any case, on an incompatibilist picture of decision-making things could have been different holding everything about the world fixed.
+Consider Jan's decision to act recklessly, running through a crowded group of pedestrians to get to the play on time.
+If determinism is true, then it follows that the event of deciding to run through the crowd had to occur at time t, say 6:45 pm on January 14, 2019 (and this is the crucial bit) holding fixed the laws of nature and the state of the world prior to her decision.
+So if Jan's behavior is undetermined, then instead of Jan's deciding to run through the crowd-what she actually did-something different could have occurred at that exact time holding fixed the laws of nature and the state of the world prior to her decision.
+Perhaps Jan might have decided not to run through the crowd, kept deliberating, or even got knocked over by someone dressed in an Elmo costume.
+In any case, in an incompatibilist picture of decision-making, things could have been different holding everything about the world fixed.
 (Recall that this is referred to above as deep openness.)